Working in Market - India

 Each KDP is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile, shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.

-Below are a selection of Key Distribution Partners that Tourism Australia is partnering with from India.
+Below is a selection of Key Distribution Partners that Tourism Australia is partnering with from India.

 WHERE TO FIND MORE INFORMATION